FAA to order inspections of jet engines after Southwest blast

 Southwest crews were inspecting similar engines the airline had in service, focusing on the 400 to 600 oldest of the CFM56 engines, according to a person with knowledge of the situation.
 It was the second time this kind of engine had failed on a Southwest jet in the past two years, prompting airlines around the world to step up inspections.

-A NTSB inspection crew was also combing over the Boeing 737-700 for signs of what caused the engine to explode.
+A NTSB inspection crew was also combing over the Boeing (BA.N) 737-700 for signs of what caused the engine to explode.

 Sumwalt said the fan blade, after suffering metal fatigue where it attached to the engine hub, has a second fracture about halfway along its length.
 Pieces of the plane were found in rural Pennsylvania by investigators who tracked them on radar.
 The metal fatigue would not have been observable by looking at the engine from the outside, Sumwalt said.